-Storage ideas to declutter and organise the home
+Storage ideas to declutter and organise your home

-This is where we come in – we’ve selected a handy list of fool proof tips and tricks to give you the tools to manage your space efficiently and make the most of your home.
+This is where we come in – we’ve selected a handy list of fool-proof tips and tricks to give you the tools to put everything in its right place.

 Fashion yourself a portable desk